ImaanBontle/SDV-immersive-weathers/README.md

 *To suggest/contribute a feature, [see contributions](#contribute).
 For upcoming releases, [see the latest changelog][framework-changelog].*

 This list contains some future ideas for this mod project.
-Please do not treat this as a guaranteed feature plan.
-It's more like  a 'personal scratchpad' than a 'roadmap', and is intended primarily to be used as a source of inspiration.
+Please do not treat this as a guaranteed plan.
+It's more like a 'personal scratchpad' than a 'roadmap', and is intended primarily as a central source of inspiration.

 <details><summary>List of feature ideas</summary>